simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Mar 08 2024 2126 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Mar 09-Mar 11 2024
+Radio Blackout Forecast for Mar 10-Mar 12 2024

-              Mar 09        Mar 10        Mar 11
+              Mar 10        Mar 11        Mar 12
 R1-R2           20%           20%           20%
 R3 or greater    1%            1%            1%

-Rationale: There is a slight chance for R1-R2 (Minor-Moderate) radio blackouts all three days.
+Rationale: There is a slight chance for R1 (Minor) radio blackouts over the next three days.

 ```